Skip to content

 All figures use Australian dollars (AUD) and Perth electricity rates (Synergy Home Plan A1, ~$0.31/kWh).

-Both Colmena and Burro run 24/7.
-Most of the time they’re idle (SSH available, Ollama loaded, waiting for work).
+Colmena runs 24/7.
+Most of the time it’s idle (SSH available, Ollama loaded, waiting for work).
 Inference and training runs push power draw up significantly but only for a few hours at a time.
+Tortuga powers on for benchmarking sessions and goes back to sleep.

 Estimated draw by state:

-Note: Colmena estimates are based on typical TDP values (1050 Ti 75W, 2060 Super 175W, 3060 170W) for three installed cards, with idle and inference scaling factors applied.
+Note: Colmena estimates are based on typical TDP values for installed cards, with idle and inference scaling factors applied.
 Power draw will increase as additional cards are installed.
+Tortuga estimates are conservative — older Maxwell/Pascal cards draw less under inference than RTX-era equivalents.
 Real-world measurements will replace these estimates once available.

-These estimates assume 24/7 operation.
-Two scenarios: a conservative one where the machines are under training load half the time, and a lighter one that reflects more typical usage patterns where training runs a few hours a day and the machines sit idle the rest.
+Colmena runs 24/7.
+Two scenarios: a conservative one where the machine is under training load half the time, and a lighter one that reflects more typical usage patterns.
+Tortuga is estimated separately based on on-call usage.

 MachineAverage DrawAnnual kWhAnnual Cost